 - You must complete an on-bike skills test.

 Since 1973, the Motorcycle Safety Foundation (MSF) has set internationally recognized standards of excellence in motorcycle rider education and motorcycle safety training.
 CDOT administers an MSF-approved program called MOST: Motorcycle Operator Safety Training.
 According to CDOT, this is the best option for getting a motorcycle endorsement.
 Riders who pass a MOST class can simply take their completion card to a state driver’s license office to get an endorsement with no further testing needed.

 Although helmets are proven to save lives, riders age 18 and over are not required to wear helmets in Colorado.
 However, if the motorcycle operator or passengers are under age 18, they must wear DOT-approved helmets.
 This is important because the risk of injury on a motorcycle is higher, and automotive accidents involving motorcycles can have serious injuries ranging from brain trauma, broken bones, a fractured skull, limb injuries that require amputation, and death.

 In 2006, 65% of fatally injured motorcycle riders were not wearing a helmet in states without all-rider helmet laws, compared with only 13% in states with all-rider helmet laws.
 (NHTSA, 2007).
 In order to avoid serious motorcycle accidents, all motorcyclists should wear a helmet at all times when riding.

-Insurance Requirements for Motorcycles
+Insurance Requirements for Motorcycles in Colorado

-In Colorado, not only are you required to have insurance, you are also required to show proof of insurance.
+In Colorado, not only are you required to have insurance, but you are also required to show proof of insurance.
 If you’re caught riding a motorcycle without insurance, the penalties you could face include: